Are Mushrooms Legal in Texas? What to Know (2025)

 How to Legally Access Psilocybin in Texas

-As of October 2024, you cannot legally access psilocybin in Texas.
+As of April 2025, there exists no legal pathway to access psilocybin for therapeutic or personal use in Texas.
 The state has not made significant progress toward decriminalization or legalization of psilocybin, and possession remains a felony offense under the Texas Controlled Substances Act.
 While other states have moved forward with reform, Texas continues to classify psilocybin mushrooms as a controlled substance with severe legal penalties.
-However, legislative efforts to explore therapeutic uses of psychedelics for conditions like PTSD are ongoing, though no legal changes have yet been enacted.
+While legislative efforts to permit psychedelics for PTSD treatment are ongoing, legal changes await enactment.

 For those looking for immediate psilocybin-assisted support, Odyssey offers psilocybin services in the form of group retreats and private sessions that are legal, professionally guided, and science and evidence-based in Oregon.
 Get matched to the right experience for you.